-An American cowboy living in Mexico discovers his cattle is being eaten by a giant prehistoric dinosaur.
+An American cowboy living in Mexico discovers his cattle are being eaten by a giant prehistoric dinosaur.

 See more »

 Did You Know?

 The beast was animated using two separate stop-motion animation methods.
 A two-foot-high armatured, rubber-covered model was moved, exposing a frame at a time.
 Also utilized was replacement animation, a technique that involved several different models of the same character made of plaster, each slightly different to represent a particular action.
 When filmed in sequence for a few frames per second, the illusion of motion is achieved.
 The breathing effect of the creature was accomplished by pumping air in small increments into a cavity of the throat of the two-foot-high model and then releasing it in the same manner.
 When seen on the screen the throat rises and falls creating the breathing effect.
 Two large rubber feet were filmed for the shots of the monster walking, which were worn as shoes by a technician.
 See more